-Early papers from the 1980ies already deal with anonymity, unlinkability, unobservability, and pseudonymity and introduce these terms within the respective context of proposed measures.
+Early papers from the 1980ies about privacy by data minimization already deal with anonymity, unlinkability, unobservability, and pseudonymity and introduce these terms within the respective context of proposed measures.
 We show relationships between these terms and thereby develop a consistent terminology.
 Then we contrast these definitions with newer approaches, e.g., from ISO IS 15408.
-Finally, we extend this terminology to identity management.
-Identity management is a much younger and much less defined field - so a really consolidated proposal for terminology for this field does not exist.
+Finally, we extend this terminology to identity (as a negation of anonymity and unlinkability) and identity management.
+Identity management is a much younger and much less defined field - so a really consolidated terminology for this field does not exist.
 But nevertheless, after development and broad discussion since 2004, we believe this terminology to be the most consolidated one in this rapidly emerging field.